Saurav Gurjar: Acting career

 In 2013, Gurjar who started his acting venture and appeared on television.
 He made his television debut with a serial Mahabharat in which he portrayed the role of Bhim.
 The show was aired on Star Plus and had run from 2013 to 2014.
 He then appeared in Sankatmochan Mahabali Hanuman as Ravan and Bali from 2016 to 2017.

-He made his debut in films with Brahmastra released on 2022.
+He made his debut in films with Brahmastra released in 2022.
+In February 2025, he made a comeback after a 3-year hiatus, with Colors TV's Shiv Shakti - Tap Tyaag Tandav as Swarth.